mhykari/Linux-Scripts/Install Required Packages/README.md

-# Install Ubuntu/Debian Required Packaged Script
+# Install Ubuntu/Debian Required Packages Script
 This Repository contain a script to install your required packages on ubuntu/debian

 ## How to Use: